 1 tablespoon chopped fresh cilantro

 Heat olive oil in a large skillet over medium heat.
 Season snapper fillets with salt and pepper, then sear on one side for 2-3 minutes until golden brown.
 Remove snapper from pan and set aside.
 Add chile, garlic, onion and bell peppers to pan along with bay leaves, cumin and coriander seeds, and sauté for 2-3 minutes until they begin to soften.
-Add olives, capers and juice, stir to combine.
+Stir in the olives, capers and juice.
 Add stock to pan and scrape up any browned bits from the bottom.
-Add tomatoes and bring to a simmer.
+Throw in the tomatoes and bring to a simmer.
 Place snapper filets on top of sauce and to simmer and reduce uncovered for 5-6 minutes.
 Adjust seasoning with black pepper and salt if needed.

 For the parsnips.
 Place chopped parsnips into a pot an cover with water.
 Feel free to add a bay leaf or onion scrap to this liquid, just be sure that you can remove it before mashing.
 Boil parsnips for around 15 minutes until very fork tender.
 Reserve cooking liquid.
 Add cooked parsnips to a blender or food processor and add enough liquid to get things moving.
 This can be done by hand as well.
 Adjust consistency as necessary with remaining cooking liquid.
 Season with salt and pepper.